WGUNDERWOOD/wgunderwood.github.io/_posts/2020-01-04-goodstein-sequences.markdown

 since there is no largest finite ordinal.

-It is also interesting to note that despite the huge size of $\epsilon_0$, it is still a countably infinte set
+It is also interesting to note that despite the huge size of $\epsilon_0$, it is still a countably infinite set
 (since we can obtain it with countably many unions of countable sets), so has the same cardinality as $\om$.